Using Quality Score to Guide Optimisations: Google Best Practices

 What is AdWords Quality Score

 A good ad experience is good for everyone: users, advertisers and Google too.
-AdWords is built on this idea, and one of the key ways we make that good experience happen is by measuring the quality of your ads.
+AdWords is built on this idea, and one of the key ways that we make that good experience happen is by measuring the quality of your ads.

 This makes ad quality critically important to AdWords advertisers.
 Yet there are plenty of misconceptions about the topic, specifically about the metric Quality Score that’s reported in your account.
 In an attempt to clear up some of those misconceptions, we wanted to explain how advertisers should think about and react to their Quality Score metrics.